Repairing an Oltronix B602D Power Supply

 Regulator PCB reverse engineering

-I reverse engineered the regulator PCB, to make sure it matched the schematic.
-As I already mentioned, it was same as the Version A schematic, except for the two diodes CR91-CR92 that were connected like in the Version B schematic.
+I reverse-engineered the regulator PCB to verify consistency with the schematic.
+As noted earlier, it matches the Version A schematic, except for diodes CR91–CR92, which are connected as shown in Version B.

 Kommentarer